mwmichaelas/data_jump/README.md

 Python 3.5

+**INSTALLATION**

+To build

+    ./build.sh

 **USAGE**

 To run the app

-    python data_jump/app.py
+    ./run.sh

-To test the app
+To run the tests

     python -m pytest tests

 **TODO**
 - dockerise
-- account for large inputs and edge cases
+- account for other data formats, large inputs and edge cases
 - more error handling
-- 100% code coverage
+- 100% code coverage (including csv, error handling)
 - logging and metrics
 - good documentation